mhoehle/hoehleatsu.github.io/_posts/2017-03-06-spacetimenames.md

-As a final post in the *baby-names-the-data-scientist's-way* series, we use the US Social Security Administration 1910-2015 data to space-time visualize for each the most popular baby name for girls and boys, respectively.
-The code uses in parts the new simple features package (`sf`) in order to to get some first experience with the package.
+As a final post in the *baby-names-the-data-scientist's-way* series, we use the US Social Security Administration 1910-2015 data to space-time visualize for each state the most popular baby name for girls and boys, respectively.
+The code uses in parts the simple features package (`sf`) in order to to get some first experience with the new approach for handling spatial maps.

 <center>
 ![]({{ site.baseurl }}/figure/source/2017-03-06-spacetimenames/US-babynames-spacetime.gif )